zenwork/mkdn-web-component/docs/data-api.md

     }
 ```
 ---
-note: To use keys with 'aliased' names you will have to specify the `stories` attribute on `md-store`.
+note: To use keys with 'aliased' names you will have to specify the `stories` attribute on `mkdn-store`.

 ---
 ### Options